-A plaque on the front façade shows where once stood the house where Theodor Herzl, the father of Israel, was born.
-The colonnade connecting Heroes’ Temple and the Central Synagogue encloses the Garden of Remembrance, now a mass grave for Jews murdered by Hungarians Nazis in 1944/45.
-In the weeping willow memorial, the names of holocaust victims have been delicately inscribed on the leaves, and the granite Tablets of Stone are symbolically stripped of their content.
-Behind the willow tree is the symbolic tomb of Raoul Wallenberg, the Swedish diplomat who saved thousands of Jews during the holocaust.
+Next to the synagogue is the Garden of Remembrance, a mass grave for Jews murdered by Hungarian Nazis in 1944/45.
+In the back is the weeping willow memorial whose leaves are inscribed with the names of Hungarian Holocaust victims.
+In front of it, the Tablets of Stone are symbolically stripped of their content.
+Also here is the symbolic tomb of Raoul Wallenberg, the Swedish diplomat who saved thousands of Jews during the Holocaust.

-Attached to the synagogue is the Jewish Museum (entry is included in the admission ticket).
-It's a recently-modernized exhibit of Jewish relics from Hungary, highlighting objects from everyday Jewish life and those connected to the High Holidays, like ornate Kiddush cups, Torah scrolls, and shofars.
-The highlights are the ornate seder plate made by Hungarian porcelain manufacturer Herendi, and the tombstone from the 3rd century A.D. depicting a carved menorah.
+Attached to the synagogue is the Jewish Museum (entry is included in the admission ticket), showcasing Jewish relics from Hungary.
+Highlights include an ornate seder plate made by Hungarian porcelain manufacturer Herendi, and a 3rd century A.D. tombstone with a carved menorah on it.

-#2 - Kazinczy Street Orthodox Synagogue (location; opening hours vary, closed on Saturday; HUF 1,000 admission): The impressive art nouveau synagogue from 1913 dominates the winding Kazinczy Street, which has long been home to the orthodox Jewish community of Budapest (and more recently to Budapest nightlife).
-The interior has pale-blue walls, stained glass windows, and benches adorned with Hungarian art nouveau motifs.
-Enter through 35 Dob or 29-31 Kazinczy Street to see all the facilities attached to the fortress-like edifice, which include a kosher butcher shop and convenience store, a kosher restaurant (Hanna), two prayer rooms, and an ornate wrought iron canopy (chuppah) under which a Jewish couple stands during their wedding ceremony.
+#2 - Kazinczy Street Orthodox Synagogue (location; opening hours vary, closed on Saturday; HUF 1,000 admission): This impressive art nouveau synagogue from 1913 dominates the winding Kazinczy Street, which has long been home to Budapest's orthodox community (and more recently to Budapest's nightlife).
+The inside features pale-blue walls, stained glass windows, and benches adorned with Hungarian folk motifs.
+This fortress-like edifice also has a kosher butcher shop and convenience store (35 Dob Street), a kosher restaurant (Hanna), two prayer rooms, and a wrought iron canopy (chuppah) under which a Jewish couple stands during their wedding ceremony.
 Today, the congregation has only about 70 members.

-Salgótarjani Street Jewish Cemetery (location; 8 AM to 4 PM, closed on Saturday; free admission): Opened in 1874, it’s the oldest existing Jewish cemetery in Budapest (mostly for Neolog Jews, but there’re some orthodox graves as well).
-This is where many of the Jewish industrial and political elite was buried before WWII, as indicated by the fancy marble and granite mausoleums designed by leading architects at the time, particularly Béla Lajta.
-The highlight is the stunning cubic structure of the funeral home (ohel) at the entrance.
-Most tombs are partially collapsed, abandoned, and overgrown by ivy and creeper as family members died during the holocaust or fled from Hungary.
-This state of semi-wilderness is a moving reminder of how the Holocaust erased what had been an essential part of Budapest.
+#4 - Salgótarjani Street Jewish Cemetery (location; 8 a.m. to 4 p.m., closed on Saturday; free admission): Opened in 1874, this is the oldest still-existing Jewish cemetery in Budapest.
+The Jewish business and political elite is buried here, as signaled by marble and granite mausoleums designed by leading architects of the time like Béla Lajta.
+A highlight is the cubic structure of the funeral home (ohel).
+Most tombs are abandoned, overgrown by ivy and creeper, and partially collapsed, as many family members either died in the Holocaust or fled from Hungary, leaving no one to maintain the graves.

-Mikveh at Kazinczy Street (location; advance registration necessary to use the bath at +36 20 961 5419): Budapest’s only Jewish ritual bath (mikveh) is located right next to Szimpla, the world famous ruin bar.
-To meet strict religious requirements, the bath uses only natural water from rainwater collected on the roof, and spring water through wells drilled in the garden.
-The bath, built in 1928, was partially refurbished in 2004.
-The renovation work was supervised by a New York-based Hasidic mikveh specialist who commuted every week between New York and Budapest.
+#5 - Mikveh at Kazinczy Street (location; advance registration necessary to visit or to use the bath: +36 20 961 5419): Oddly, Budapest’s only Jewish ritual bath (mikveh) is located right next to Szimpla Kert, the world-famous ruin bar.
+To meet the strict religious requirements, the bath uses rainwater collected on the roof, and spring water through wells drilled in the garden.
+The bath, built in 1928, was partially refurbished in 2004, when a New York-based Hasidic mikveh specialist commuted every week between New York and Budapest to supervise the renovations.

-Budapest University of Jewish Studies (location; opening hours vary, call +36 1 318 7049, extension 110 to schedule a visit; €10 admission): In 1877 the assimilated (Neolog) section of Budapest Jews opened a Rabbinical Seminary with the aim to educate a secularly-inclined clergy.
-Later, the institute became the sole rabbinical seminary to operate in communist Europe.
-Today 180 students are enrolled, with an academic staff of 80.
-Departments range from rabbinic to Jewish studies, and social work.
-Besides the charming synagogue hidden inside the building, the university has one of the world's most complete libraries on Jewish topics.
-Guided tours can be arranged through the university on the phone number listed above.
+#6 - Budapest University of Jewish Studies (location; opening hours vary, call +36 1 318 7049, extension 110 to schedule a visit; €10 admission): In 1877, Neolog Jews opened a Rabbinical Seminary to educate a secularly inclined clergy.
+During communism, it was the only rabbinical seminary in the Eastern Bloc.
+Today, 180 students are enrolled with an academic staff of 80.
+Departments include rabbinic and Jewish studies, and social work.
+There's a charming synagogue inside the building, and the university is also home to the world's most complete library on Jewish topics.
+You can arrange guided tours using the phone number listed above.

-Dessewffy Street "Porters'" Orthodox Synagogue (location; opening hours vary, usually 7 AM to 8 AM; call +36 30 200 7674 to schedule a visit; no admission): Hidden behind a one-story nondescript facade from the 1840s, the Dessewffy Street Synagogue is the oldest orthodox synagogue in Budapest.
+#7 - Dessewffy Street Orthodox Synagogue (location; opening hours vary, usually open only in the mornings from 7 a.m. to 8 a.m.; call +36 30 200 7674 to schedule a visit; no admission): Hidden behind a nondescript, one-story building, it's the oldest orthodox synagogue in Budapest.
 It was known as the "porters' synagogue" as many of its congregants were carriers at the nearby Nyugati railway station.
 The bima (reading table) is made of Carrara marble.
-Today, with only three active members, they are unable to assemble a minyan but meet every weekday morning for prayer.
-Visits can be arranged through the phone number listed above.
+Today, with only three active members, they are unable to assemble a minyan, but meet every weekday morning for prayer.
+You can arrange a visit using the phone number listed above.